Selling online with WordPress?

 I would also like to draw your attention to Stripe, which you can activate on your WP website thanks to this plugin : WooCommerce Stripe Payment Gateway.

-This payment platform will allow your visitors to pay by credit card on your shop.
+This payment platform will allow your visitors to pay by credit card within your shop.

 Much more convenient than cheque payments or on cash on delivery, isn't it?

 We saw earlier on this post that 83 percent of Americans between 30 and 49 years owned a credit card… You must therefore accept this payment method.